Please read the following:

 The rules on what is allowed and what is prohibited may change, so please consult the government website for the latest advice.

-However, the government is still urging people to act with caution, and follow certain guidance.
+The government is still urging people to act with caution and follow certain guidance.
 This guidance includes:

-While the UK’s successful vaccination campaign has broken the link between cases, hospitalisations and deaths, prevalence of COVID-19 still remains high.
+While the UK’s successful vaccination campaign has broken the link between cases, hospitalisations and deaths, prevalence of COVID-19 is high and rising.
 Therefore, I do urge everyone to act responsibly and to follow the guidance.

 If you have symptoms of coronavirus (a continuous cough, a high temperature or a loss of taste or smell) you should self-isolate for ten days.
 Other members of your household should also self-isolate for ten days, unless they are fully vaccinated or under the age of 18.
 You can find full details on the government’s website:

 If you are struggling with getting basic necessities because you are self-isolating or shielding, you can contact East Riding of Yorkshire Council’s helpline:

 Use of the NHS Covid Pass (sometimes known as a Covid Passport) is now mandatory in some settings, including nightclubs and at large events.
 For further information, please consult the NHS website:

 In response to the Omicron variant, it is now mandatory for all travellers entering the UK to take a PCR test on the second day after their arrival, and self-isolate until they have received a negative result.
 Certain exemptions apply, and full rules can be found here: